KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 ------
 # Join one container to another container
+Most of the times, the containers are very limited in terms of how much software/tools are inside them.
+This is done to keep their size small, and also for security reasons.
+However, troubleshooting them becomes very difficult, as they don't have enough tools in them.
+There is a possibility to join a *tools* container to a *main* container.

+Examples of such limited containers are: `nginx`, `mysql`, etc, or images built from `scratch`.
+Examples of tools containers are: `busybox`, `alpine`, `praqma/network-multitool` , etc.

-## Join one container to another container’s network namespace
+## Join one container to another container’s network namespace:

 | ![images/join-container-network.png](images/join-container-network.png) |
 | ----------------------------------------------------------------------- |

-* Used to troubleshoot containers which do not have troubleshooting tools inside them. e.g. nginx, mysql, etc, or images built from `scratch`
 * The container being joined does not have an IP of it’s own.
 It joins the IP/network namespace of the main container.
 * No extra `veth` interfaces are created on the host for the joining container.
 * The container being joined is not able to see the processes of the main container.

-Lets run a typical mysql container, which does not have any troubleshooting tools inside it:
+Lets run a typical `mysql` container, which does not have any troubleshooting tools inside it.
+Investigate the container, using network and process management tools:

 ```
 dockerhost ~]$ docker run --name mysql -e MYSQL_ROOT_PASSWORD=secret -d mysql